Cross Registration for Law Classes

 NOTE: The policies of the host school apply for all cross-registrations, so if you are considering taking a Law course, please check carefully the Law School’s policies, including registration (adding and dropping courses), exams, and submission of written work.

-The Law School's Office of Registration Services will accept requests for cross-registration beginning in December and up to Tuesday, January 24, 2017.
-Requests will be processed during the Law School Change of Program period (January 9 – January 24) and you will be sent an email notifying you whether or not you are registered for a Law course.
-No Law course can be added after January 24.
-The notation of W (withdrawal) will be recorded for withdrawals between January 25 and February 15, and the grade of F (failure) will be recorded for withdrawals after February 15.
-Follow the steps below to complete your request for a Law course.
+The Law School's Office of Registration Services will accept requests for cross-registration beginning in June and up to Monday, September 11, 2017.
+Requests will be processed during the Law School Change of Program period (August 28 – September 11) and you will be sent an email notifying you whether or not you are registered for a Law course.
+No Law course can be added after September 11.
+The notation of W (withdrawal) will be recorded for withdrawals between September 12 and October 14, and the grade of F (failure) will be recorded for withdrawals after October 14.

 All applications require the Instructor’s signature, but the Instructor’s approval does not guarantee a seat in the course since admission is based on seat availability and eligibility criteria, and priority for admission to a Law course will be given to Law students.
 Note that enrollment in Law School seminars is capped at 18 or fewer students.
 Decisions and processing of all cross-registration applications will be made on a first-come-first-serve basis.